darcy-boast/first_git_repo/README.md

 This is my first repo to practice for my class GIS495.

-I am learning how to use git
+I am learning how to use git.

 My favorite fruit is mango.